 The name “Cyclades” refers to the islands forming a circle (the name in English means: “circular islands”) around the sacred island of Delos.

-For the history and culture lovers, Delos , which is in its entirety a UNESCO World Heritage site, is a living archaeological museum with the ancient temple of Apollo worth visiting!
+For the history and culture lovers, Delos , which is in its entirety a UNESCO World Heritage site, is a living archaeological museum, with the ancient temple of Apollo well worth visiting!

 The island, referred to as “the sacred island of Delos,” is where, as Greek mythology tells it, Leto gave birth to Zeus’ twins Artemis and Apollo.
 Mythological history has it that because of Hera’s jealousy of Zeus and Leto, she ordered all lands to shun Leto, making it difficult for her to find a place to give birth.
 Zeus however asked Poseidon to find a secret, safe place for Leto to give birth.
 To that end, she sought out the island of Delos, where she was able to ensure the life of her twins, Artemis and Apollo.

-From that moment onward, Callimachus declared the small, rocky island was declared by Callimachus in the third century BC to be “the most sacred of all islands” of Ancient Greece and was devoted to Apollo.
+In view of this, the small, rocky island was declared by Callimachus in the third century BC to be “the most sacred of all islands” of Ancient Greece, and was dedicated to Apollo.

 One of the most popular islands of the Cyclades is Santorini.
-This popular destination is known for its colorful volcanic stone backdrops with white houses and winding streets climbing the cliffs, leading you to villages and breathtaking views.
+This popular destination is known for its colorful volcanic stone backdrops and its white houses and winding streets climbing the cliffs, leading you to villages and breathtaking views.

 The Sporades islands: the ”scattered” islands of the Aegean

 The name Sporades translates to “scattered”, which can broadly be applied to all islands outside of the Cyclades.
-The group is in the North-East side of the Aegean.
+The group is in the north-east of the Aegean.

-This particular one consists of 24 islands.
-Four – Alonnisos, Skiathos, Skopelos and Skyros – are permanently inhabited:
+This particular group consists of 24 islands.
+Four – Alonnisos, Skiathos, Skopelos and Skyros – are permanently inhabited.

-Vast pine forests, huge olive groves and long cypresses cover the small islands.
-According to a legend, the islands were formed after the brothers Otus and Ephialtes of the Titans threw rocks.
+Vast pine forests, huge olive groves and tall cypresses cover the small islands.
+According to legend, the islands were formed after the brothers Otus and Ephialtes of the Titans threw rocks.